 All of us are aware of our current cellphone usage, over consumption and even addiction.
 And many of us struggle with it.

 The issue of how much phone use is healthy is currently being discussed and debated by experts.
-It affects anyone who has access to a phone and internet but it especially affects teenagers.
+It affects anyone who has access to a phone and internet but it especially affects teenagers and children who are more easily swayed to overuse.
+The design of how entertainment is consumed through devices is specifically targeting over-consumption.
+For example, one show immediately starts after another ends, the entire season of a program is released simultaneously.

 A study by Common Sense shows that the average teen uses about 9 hours of media per day.